Baron 1898: Ride

 Guests to the Efteling theme park take on the role of one of Hooghmoed's employees; the queue begins with guests crossing an iron bridge over a creek to the mine's central offices and barracks, where guests will have an audience with the headstrong Baron who will, via an application of projections and animatronics, give his newly minted employees a brief safety lecture before sternly warning them against believing in the legend of the "Witte Wieven".
 Guests will move on from the office into the mine's machinery and maintenance shop to board the special mine cars.
 The spirits suddenly attack the cars; this effect is achieved through projection technology and animatronics (projected ghosts fly over rider's heads, and several pipes seem to burst.)
 As the train is about to drop off the lift, it stops as the "Witte Wieven" can be heard wailing from the pit, visually indicated by smoke.
 After a few seconds, the riders plunge 37.5 meters into said smoke-filled pit, and pull out into an Immelmann loop.
 Riders enter a zero-g roll before traveling through a fast-paced 360° Helix, quickly followed by a small bunnyhop.
 The final brake run follows, leading into the mine complex's equipment storage area where guests disembark.

 The exit hallway is still themed and leads to a cafe named 't Melkhuisje (literally the milkhouse).
 This is due to a tradition in which miners would generally have a glass of milk after hours of labor work in the mines.

 Baron 1898's track was fabricated in the United States, while its replica mine shaft was produced in Hungary.

 Reception

-The ride was well received by critics and amusement park fanatics, with praise going towards the theming and the overall quality of the ride.
+The ride was well received by critics and amusement park fans, with praise going towards the theming and the overall quality of the ride.
 Dave Adams of the Theme Park Insider gave the ride a positive review stating "the Efteling has really done itself proud with this one."
 Minor criticisms came from the duration of the actual ride, which was much shorter than many had expected.

-A negative review came from Edwin Rasser, who complained that the operating staff were cranky and uninterested.
+A negative review came from Dutch journalist Edwin Rasser, who complained that the operating staff were cranky and uninterested when he rode the attraction.